Functional Programming Paradigm

 Functional Programming is based on Lambda Calculus:

-Lambda calculus is framework developed by Alonzo Church to study computations with functions.
-It can be called as the smallest programming language of the world.
+Lambda calculus is a framework developed by Alonzo Church to study computations with functions.
+It can be called as the smallest programming language in the world.
 It gives the definition of what is computable.
 Anything that can be computed by lambda calculus is computable.
 It is equivalent to Turing machine in its ability to compute.
 It provides a theoretical framework for describing functions and their evaluation.
 It forms the basis of almost all current functional programming languages.

 Fact: Alan Turing was a student of Alonzo Church who created Turing machine which laid the foundation of imperative programming style.